MAWK0235/MinecraftLog4jAutoPwn/README.md

 - `--target`: Specify the IP address of the target Minecraft server.
 - `--username`: Provide the username for authenticating with the Minecraft server.
-- `--password`: Supply the password for authenticating with the Minecraft server.
 - `--LHOST`: Specify the IP address of your machine where payloads will be delivered.

 ## Examples